 Knit this cool project from the bottom going up the round.
 It’s a bit tricky since you need to work on the front and the back separately, but don’t worry.
 The danforth pullover easy-to-learn knitting pattern will come to the rescue.
 The way I see it, this is the best way of getting warm without overdoing it.

 One of the things I don’t love about winter is the cold floor that comes with it, so I had to do something.
-A knitted floor mat hits me right in the spot of keeping my feet happy and functioning as an ornament too.
+A knitted floor mat hits the sweet spot of keeping my feet happy and functioning as an ornament too.
 Go ahead and knit this for your bedroom or living room today.

 I am itching to knit this nice red cowl, TBH.
 Follow this garter and lace cowl knitting pattern to add a little drama to your outfits this cold season.